Christ Does the Work of Judgment With the Truth

-The “judgment” in the words previously spoken—judgment will begin at the house of God—refers to the judgment God passes today on those who come before His throne in the last days.
-Perhaps there are those who believe in such supernatural imaginings as that, when the last days have arrived, God will erect a big table in the heavens, upon which a white tablecloth will be spread, and then, sitting upon a great throne with all men kneeling on the ground, He will reveal the sins of each man and thereby determine whether they are to ascend to heaven or be sent down to the lake of fire and brimstone.
-No matter what the imaginings of man, the substance of God’s work cannot be altered.
-The imaginings of man are nothing but the constructs of man’s thoughts and come from the brain of man, summed up and pieced together from what man has seen and heard.
-Therefore I say, however brilliant the images conceived, they are still no more than a drawing and are not able to substitute for the plan of God’s work.
-After all, man has been corrupted by Satan, so how can he then fathom the thoughts of God?
-Man conceives the work of judgment by God to be particularly fantastic.
-He believes that since it is God Himself doing the work of judgment, then it must be of the most tremendous scale and incomprehensible to mortals, and it must resound through the heavens and shake the earth; otherwise how could it be the work of judgment by God?
+In the judgment beginning at the house of God spoken of in times past, the “judgment” of these words refers to the judgment that God today passes on those who come before His throne in the last days.
+There are, perhaps, those who believe in such supernatural imaginings as that, when the last days have arrived, God will erect a big table in the heavens, upon which a white tablecloth will be spread, and then, sitting upon a great throne with all men kneeling on the ground, He will reveal the sins of each man and thereby determine whether they are to ascend to heaven or be sent down to the lake of fire and brimstone.
+No matter what man imagines, it cannot alter the essence of God’s work.
+The imaginings of man are nothing but the constructs of man’s thoughts; they come from the brain of man, summed up and pieced together from what man has seen and heard.
+Therefore I say, however brilliant the images conceived, they are but depictions, and are incapable of substituting the plan of God’s work.
+Man, after all, has been corrupted by Satan, so how could he fathom the thoughts of God?
+Man conceives God’s work of judgment as something fantastic.
+He believes that since it is God Himself who does the work of judgment, then this work must be of the most tremendous scale, and incomprehensible to mortals, and must resound throughout the heavens and shake the earth; if not, how could it be the work of judgment by God?
 He believes that, as this is the work of judgment, then God must be particularly imposing and majestic as He works, and those being judged must be howling with tears and on their knees begging for mercy.
-Such a scene must be a grand spectacular and be deeply rousing….
-Everyone imagines God’s work of judgment to be preternaturally wonderful.
-Do you know, however, that God began the work of judgment among men long ago and all this while you have been nestled in peaceful oblivion?
-That, the time that you think God’s work of judgment is officially beginning, it is already time for God to make heaven and earth anew?
-At that time, perhaps you will have only just understood the meaning of life, but the merciless work of punishment of God shall bring you, still deep in sleep, into hell.
+Such scenes would surely be spectacular, and deeply affecting….
+Everyone imagines God’s work of judgment to be miraculous.
+Do you know, however, that, at the time when God has long since begun His work of judgment among man, you remain nestled in lethargic slumber?
+That at the time when you think God’s work of judgment has formally begun, God will have already made heaven and earth anew?
+At that time, perhaps, you will have only just come to understand the meaning of life, but God’s merciless work of punishment shall bring you, still deep in sleep, into hell.
 Only then will you suddenly realize that God’s work of judgment has already concluded.

 a.
 A piece of deadwood: a Chinese idiom, meaning “beyond help.”